sboursault/training/training-walkthrough.md

 ```

-Show a first simplistic test: how to verify the page title with Cypress
+First typescript test: how to verify the page title with Cypress

 ```ts
 describe('home', () => {